bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2014-01-27  On Messages tab order by sent date 2014-01-25  Use Google Charts instead of Chart API 2013-12-10  GitHub issue #3
+    2014-01-27  Fix for Lists tab not showing correct latest campaign Select messages with sent, inprocess or suspended status 2014-01-27  On Messages tab order by sent date 2014-01-25  Use Google Charts instead of Chart API 2013-12-10  GitHub issue #3